sachinkmohan/sachinkmohan.github.io_old/docs/_posts/2022-01-27-booting-from-external-sdcard-jetson.md

 description: How to boot jetson or jetson agx xavier using external SD card.
 published: true
 sitemap: true
-categories: [jetson, jetson-agx]
+categories: [jetson-agx]
 ---

-First of I would like to thank Jetson Hacks for creating a wonderful [tutorial](https://www.jetsonhacks.com/2017/01/26/run-jetson-tx1-sd-card/)
+First of all, I would like to thank Jetson Hacks for creating a wonderful [tutorial](https://www.jetsonhacks.com/2017/01/26/run-jetson-tx1-sd-card/)

 I just followed everything as described in his blog until the part where I had to edit the `extlinux.conf` file.